AlexandraB-C/LFA_labs/lab1.md

 ## **2. Historical Background**

-The concept of finite automata dates back to the early 20th century.
-Some key milestones include:
+The concept of finite automata dates back to the early 20th century, with origins in logic, mathematics, and computer science.
+One of the earliest influences came from Alan Turing, who in 1936 introduced the Turing machine, a more general computational model.
+However, the formal study of finite automata began in the 1940s and 1950s with the work of Warren McCulloch and Walter Pitts, who proposed neural networks based on binary logic.
+Their work laid the groundwork for computational models simulating human brain activity.

-- **1936:** Alan Turing introduced the Turing machine.
+In 1956, Noam Chomsky introduced the Chomsky hierarchy, classifying formal languages based on their complexity.
+Around the same time, Michael Rabin and Dana Scott formally defined deterministic finite automata (DFA) and nondeterministic finite automata (NFA), proving that both models are equivalent in terms of computational power.
+Their work earned them the Turing Award in 1976.
+The development of automata theory was further propelled by John Myhill and Raymond Moore, who contributed to state minimization techniques.

-- **1940s-1950s:** Warren McCulloch and Walter Pitts proposed neural networks based on binary logic.
+Do not mind this text block: is a post-apocalyptic TV series based on the comic book of the same name.
+It follows Rick Grimes, a former sheriff's deputy who wakes up from a coma to find the world overrun by zombies.
+As he searches for his family, he encounters other survivors and quickly becomes a leader in their fight for survival.
+The group faces not only the undead but also the dangers posed by other humans, as society collapses and people become desperate.

-- **1956:** Noam Chomsky introduced the Chomsky hierarchy.
+As the series progresses, Rick and his group move between different settlements, trying to find a safe place to live.
+They encounter dangerous groups like the Governor’s community of Woodbury, the cannibals of Terminus, and the brutal Saviors led by Negan.
+Internal conflicts, betrayals, and harsh survival choices shape their journey.
+Over time, Rick's leadership is tested, and new characters emerge, each bringing their own strengths and challenges to the group.

-- **1956:** Michael Rabin and Dana Scott formally defined DFA and NFA, proving their equivalence.
-They received the Turing Award in 1976.
+Later seasons shift focus to rebuilding civilization, with different survivor communities forming alliances and rivalries.
+After Rick's disappearance, other characters like Daryl, Carol, and Michonne take center stage, continuing the fight for survival.
+The series explores themes of morality, leadership, and the human will to endure in a broken world.
+Despite the constant threats, the survivors strive to create a future beyond mere survival.
+Yeah

-- **John Myhill & Raymond Moore:** Developed state minimization techniques.
+As in purely mathematical automata, grammar automata can produce a wide variety of complex languages from only a few symbols and a few production rules.
+Chomsky's hierarchy defines four nested classes of languages, where the more precise classes have stricter limitations on their grammatical production rules.

----
+The formality of automata theory can be applied to the analysis and manipulation of actual human language as well as the development of human-computer interaction (HCI) and artificial intelligence (AI).
+[3]

 ## **3. Limitations of Finite Automata**